 ✓ Full financial failure protection

 Day 1: Hola Madrid!

-In the evening, enjoy a welcome dinner with your classmates and trip briefing near the hotel.
+After settling in, enjoy a group welcome dinner and trip briefing near the hotel.

 Day 2: El Centro Dramático Nacional

-For some evening entertainment, swap your backstage passes for tickets as you watch a play at the Teatro Español.
+Swap your backstage passes for tickets as you watch a play at Teatro Español.

-Be sure to eat a big breakfast in preparation for a day full of activities!
-This morning, have the chance to learn how to sword-fight in a workshop.
-Try your hand at fencing and learn about its role in Spanish Golden Age literature at the Lope de Vega house and museum.
-As well as a guided tour of Lope de Vega’s well-preserved house, the museum offers shows based on his life and works, poetry recitals and guided tours of the literary quarter of Madrid to learn about Lope and other authors such as Calderón de la Barca and Quevedo who also lived in the area.
+Test your skills with a sword-fighting class.
+Try your hand at fencing, then learn about its role in Spanish Golden Age literature at the Lope de Vega house and museum.
+As well as a guided tour of Lope de Vega’s well-preserved house, the museum offers shows based on his life and works, poetry recitals and guided tours of the literary quarter of Madrid to learn about Lope and other authors, like Calderón de la Barca and Quevedo.

-Check out of your accommodation and begin your journey to Granada.
-Take a minute to admire the indoor forest in Atocha station before catching continuing on with your travels.
-Once in Granada, check into your accommodation.
+Take a minute to admire the indoor forest in Atocha station before continuing on to Granada.

 Take a trip to Fuente Vaqueros to see Lorca’s birthplace and holiday home.
-His birthplace in Fuente Vaqueros has been turned into an exhibition space, showing photographs, manuscripts and publications.
-The house where he spent summers in Granada was where he wrote many of his most famous plays and has been well preserved.
+His birthplace has been turned into an exhibition space, showing photographs, manuscripts and publications.
+In the house he spent summers in Granada, he wrote many of his most famous plays.

-Later, listen to a talk from a Cervantes expert.
-Having seen the windmills in Madrid, learn more about the author and hear analyses of passages from the text of Don Quixote de la Mancha.
-Then, watch a play at the Teatro Cervantes.
+Listen up at a talk from a Cervantes expert.
+Having seen the windmills in Madrid, learn more about the author and hear analyses of passages from the text of Don Quixote.
+Then, relax as you watch a play at the Teatro Cervantes.